ChicagoAcademyofSciences/arctos-reports/README.md

 # arctos-report-templates
-Coldfusion Report Builder files to use with Arctos for generating reports.
+Coldfusion Report Builder files and SQL scripts to use with Arctos for generating reports.